Karen Red, Physical Therapist and co-owner

 “I love being able to spend one-on-one time with patients, as well as the teaching aspects that go hand-in-hand with this particular specialty of physical therapy.
 The warm and inviting atmosphere into which we welcome patients within our office is wonderful.… from the friendly office staff, to the individualized treatment sessions, to the strong bond and camaraderie among our therapists.”

 Megan and her husband Steve, who is also a physical therapist, have three children and live in Camp Hill.
 You can find them walking their dogs, playing at parks, hiking, kayaking and paddle-boarding - one of Megan’s favorite core strengthening activities.

-Jean Buchanan, Business Manager
+Jean Buchanan, Business Manager and co-owner

 Jean has worked in the physical therapy field for over 25 years as a business manager.
 Her extensive experience in insurance billing and optimizing benefits makes the entire billing process easier for patients.

 Jean enjoys gardening and spending time with her children, grandchildren and great grandchild.
 She and her husband live in Enola.